-On a regular basis, results from your child's medical visits are being forwarded to the registry team.
+On a regular basis, results from your medical visits are being forwarded to the registry team.
 In case of missing data, it could be useful that you are contacted at a later time point in order to request additional information or specimen.
-Also, this contact could occur to request your permission for connecting your child's data with other databases or in order to give feedback to you or your child's physician on findings that may be relevant to your child's health.
-You will not be contacted through the registry team directly but through your child's physician or the health care institution that cares for your child.
+Also, this contact could occur to request your permission for connecting your data with other databases or in order to give feedback to you or your physician on findings that may be relevant to your health.
+You will not be contacted through the registry team directly but through your physician or the health care institution that cares for you.